Vikgith/Plastic-HueLight/readme.md

 # Hue Stock Monitor

+## HOW IT WORKS

-This program, written in node.js, will connect to the Hue Bridge via HTTPS and change the state of the Hue lightbulb based on the stock price from Alpha Vantage RESTful API and will be monitored in the terminal.
+This program, written in node.js, will connect to the Hue Bridge via HTTPS and change the state of the Hue lightbulb based on the stock price of an industry and will be monitored in the terminal.
+The light can be:
+- **Green**: If the value taked is higher than the last value
+- **Red**: If the value taked is lower than the last value
+- **White**: If the value taked is same as the last value

 ## SET UP